 - Anti-inflammatory medications

 If your tear is severe, he may recommend arthroscopic surgery to make the repair or remove the damaged part of the meniscus.
 At your consultation, he’ll outline a plan for you so you’ll know exactly what to expect.

-For comprehensive and compassionate care for your knee pain, call us today or book online.
+For comprehensive and compassionate care for your knee pain, call us at (972) 547-0047 or book an appointment online.